Do hotels need to green up, make their guests happy and healthy?

 GREEN, HEALTHY AND HAPPY

-That guests expect hotels to be as green as possible is intuitive to Anne Biging, founder of Healing Hotels of the World, which accepts properties that fulfil a set of ethical and health-focused criteria.
+That travellers expect hotels to be as green as possible is intuitive to Anne Biging, founder of Healing Hotels of the World, which accepts hotels which fulfil a set of ethical and health-focused criteria.

 "Health consciousness and sustainability are two sides of one coin: To take responsibility for yourself and the world around you."